 Many free form offerings are a series of boilerplate blank forms.
 Some aren't even state-specific.
 Filling these out can be painstaking and mistake prone.

 Often, free form options claim to offer complete form packages, but actually only offer forms to begin the divorce.
 This leaves pro se filers scrambling to locate and complete final documents at the last minute.
 It may also mean having to hire an attorney to represent you at the end of the divorce process.

 Representing yourself without an attorney can be intimidating, especially when you don't know what documents to file or when to file them.
 Free instructions tend to be too general and fail to provide the level of detail needed for you to feel confident in your ability to handle representing yourself.
-Especially problematic is that most of these instructions provide no guidance on how to obtain a hearing date when one is required in your state, and further provide no sample testimony or guidance for you when you are at the divorce hearing.

 Unlike with free or pay-for-print only options, with DivorceWriter, your options aren't limited.
 If you have jointly held property and/or debts, they need to be included in the divorce.
 If one spouse is in need of spousal support (alimony) failing to including it in the divorce will usually result in it being waived permanently.